Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Introduction: Mediation analysis for semicompeting risks

-In this article, we formalize the randomized interventional effects for time-to-event outcomes.
-We first introduce the interventional effects when there are no time-varying confounders.
+In this article, we formalize the randomized interventional effects for semicompeting risks data.
+We first introduce the interventional effects in the presence of both baseline and time-varying confounders.
 We present the assumptions for identifying the counterfactual cumulative incidence function of the terminal event.
 The interventional direct and indirect effects are defined by contrasting counterfactual cumulative incidence functions.
-The direct and indirect effects sum up to the total effect.
-Then, we consider the case with time-varying confounders.
-The direct and indirect effects sum up to the overall effect, which is generally not identical to the total effect.
+When time-varying confounders are present, the direct and indirect effects sum to an overall effect, which is generally not identical to the total effect.
 We also discuss some variants that make different assumptions about the interventional distribution.
+If the intermediate event process is drawn from the hazard conditional on time-varying confounders, then the direct and indirect effects of this version sum to the total effect.
 We illustrate the estimation procedure using likelihood-based methods.
 Under appropriate model specification, we propose a sensitivity analysis to account for latent confounding.
-Finally, through a hematopoietic cell transplantation study, we estimate the direct and indirect effects of transplant modalities on death mediated by relapse using post-transplantation cyclophosphamide (PTCy) based graft-versus-host disease (GVHD) prophylaxis for lymphoma patients.
+We contribute to the literature on causal mediation analysis for time-to-event outcomes by considering identification and estimation on the continuous time scale.
+By appropriately modeling time-varying confounders, our method can accommodate longitudinal confounders as a special case.
+The likelihood-based approach allows estimation of multiple versions of the estimands using plug-in estimators.
+Finally, through a hematopoietic cell transplantation study, we estimate the direct and indirect effects of transplant modalities on death mediated by relapse using post-transplant cyclophosphamide (PTCy)-based GVHD prophylaxis for lymphoma patients.